mlmon/nvgpu-exporter/README.md

 The exporter registers event callbacks for Xid errors, so those metrics update as soon as NVML emits an event regardless of the collection interval.
 Inventory metrics are initialized on startup.

+## Running locally

+- Build from source with `go build -o nvgpu-exporter ./...`.
+- Start the exporter on a GPU host (or inside an NVIDIA Runtime container) with `sudo ./nvgpu-exporter -addr :9400`.
+- Visit `http://localhost:9400/metrics` to confirm metrics are emitted.
+Driver or NVML initialization failures will be logged to stderr.

 ## Metrics